-The St Peter’s School Sanatorium is situated in a peaceful older wing of the main part of the school, providing quick and easy access for pupils but also a quiet, discreet environment to aid convalescence.
+The St Peter’s School Medical Centre is situated in a peaceful older wing of the main part of the school, providing quick and easy access for pupils but also a quiet, discreet environment.

-It is staffed 24/7, meaning our boarders from both St Peter’s and St Olave’s can go for medical care at any time of the day or night.
+Medical care is available 24/7, meaning our boarders from both St Peter’s and St Olave’s can access medical care at any time of the day or night.

-The School Medical Officer also visits the School as necessary, but is based very nearby at a practice at 32 Clifton, just across the road from the main School building, and can see pupils at the surgery.
+The School Medical Officer, Dr Rebecca Field, also visits the School as necessary, but is based very nearby at a practice at 32 Clifton, just across the road from the main School building, and can see pupils at the surgery.

 School Medical Officer: Dr Rebecca Field